An Accurate Home Valuation

 will not generate as much interest as if you’d priced it properly from the start.

-All this is why, pricing your home realistically right from the beginning – to coincide with its window of maximum market exposure – is important, particularly in a market like this one.
+This is why pricing your home realistically at the start – to coincide with its window of maximum market exposure – is important, particularly in a market like this one.
 If you do so, you will not only attract more buyers, you will attract the right buyers: qualified, motivated and willing to pay top market value for your home.